 Want to check out my daughters’ blog posts?
 Each week they’re sharing their answers to a couple of the discussion questions.
 I love reading how they put their thoughts into words.
 B.’s post and A.’s post.

 GNOWFGLINS will earn a commission on sales of the Real Food Nutrition and Health book through this blog.
-But honestly, we'd be doing this study whether or not we were associated.
-Thank you for supporting GNOWFGLINS with your purchase.
-You should also know I'm very thankful to be undertaking this study with Kristen's permission.
+But honestly, we’d be doing this study whether or not we were associated.
+This post may contain affiliate links which won’t change your price but will share some commission.
+You should also know I’m very thankful to be undertaking this study with Kristen’s permission.

 We only recommend products and services we wholeheartedly endorse.
 This post may contain special links through which we earn a small commission if you make a purchase (though your price is the same).